marionpobelle/marionpobelle/README.md

 I am currently working with the french National Museum of Natural History for the summer, as part of my Master’s program.
 I am task with prototyping some game ideas for them.

-- ⭐ An interactable desktop pet - C++
+- ⭐ An interactable desktop pet - C++.
-- ⭐ A virtual pet for mobile - Unity
+- ⭐ A virtual pet for mobile - Unity.
 - ⭐ A plant monitoring system - Arduino.

 # CV